 - If you cannot afford a consultation or on-site assistance, check out these low cost and free lost pet resources.

 When a cat is lost away from home or from an unfamiliar location, they are consider a “displaced cat”.
 Cats are most often lost away from home at the vet’s office, while on vacation, from a friend’s house or even from a new home.
 Occasionally a cat will be unknowingly transported away from home in or on someone’s vehicle or in a piece of furniture removed from the house.
 When an outdoor-access cat is lost in a strange location, they may act more like an escaped indoor-only cat.

 If your cat isn’t found during the initial search, then I coach you on how to best continue your search efforts.
-If you are local, then the consultation includes one return trip to assist with additional searching or moving traps/cameras.
+If you are local, then I may return to assist with additional searching or set-up/move traps or cameras.
 Many displaced cats will remain within 1/4 mile to 1 mile of where they went missing.
 However, occasionally a cat will attempt to find his way home.
 In most cases, I will help set-up 1-2 surveillance cameras and at least one humane trap.
 I also assist with the creation of highly-effective lost cat posters and flyers.
 Posters are often very important in helping to locate a displaced outdoor-access cat.

 On-Site Services are primarily available within 25-miles of South Hadley, Massachusetts (near Springfield).
 This includes parts of Hampshire, Hampden, and Franklin Counties in Massachusetts and parts of Hartford County in Connecticut.
 Limited on-site services may be available up to 50-miles.
 If you live outside this service area, check out the Guide to Finding a Pet Detective or Search Dog to find someone in your area.